 Hi everyone 👋

-After writing an article on figures of Street Workout, today we are going to focus on one of them: the handstand.
+After having written an article on the figures of the Street Workout, we will focus today on one of them: the Handstand.

-We will see the 3 main aspects that make up the movement in order to obtain the most correct Handstand.
+We will see the 3 main aspects that make up the movement in order to obtain a Handstand of the most correct.

 - The best ways to get in and out of this position